Polyphenols

 Green tea, coffee, wine, and curry have beneficial health effects due to the polyphenols they contain, which possess both antioxidant and pro-oxidant properties.

-Anticancer Antioxidant Curry
+Anti-Diabetic Anticancer Antioxidant

 Related Topics